Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Even -matroids and matchings

 \begin{example} For $n \in \mathbb{N}$ consider the ``perfect matching'' relation $M_n \subset \{0,1\}^n$ containing precisely the tuples in which exactly one coordinate is set to one and all others to zero.
 Note that $M_n$ is an even $\Delta$-matroid for all $n$.
 Then the instance $I$ of $\EdgeCSP(\{ M_n \colon n \in \mathbb{N} \})$ (represented in Figure \ref{pic:example}) is equivalent to deciding whether the graph of the instance has a perfect matching (every node is adjacent to precisely one edge with label 1).

-One may also construct an equivalent instance $I'$ by ``merging'' some parts of the graph (in Figure \ref{pic:example} those are $X$ and $Y$) to single constraint nodes.
+One may also construct an equivalent instance $I'$ by ``merging'' some parts of the graph (in Figure \ref{pic:example} those are $X$ and $Y$) to single constraint nodes (this is exactly composition of $\Delta$-matroids).
 The constraint relations imposed on the ``supernodes'' record sets of outgoing edges which can be extended to a perfect matching on the subgraph induced by the ``supernode''.
 For example, in the instance $I'$ the constraints imposed on $X$ and $Y$ would be (with variables ordered as in Figure \ref{pic:example}):

 It is easy to check that both $X$ and $Y$ are even $\Delta$-matroids. \end{example}

 One takeaway from this example is that any algorithm that solves edge CSP for the even $\Delta$-matroid case has to work for perfect matchings in graphs as well.
 Another is the construction of even $\Delta$-matroids $X$ and $Y$ which can be generalized as follows.